zealberth/zealberth/README.md

 -->

 ## Hi there 👋
 I'm Alberth Florêncio and I'm from Fortaleza, CE, Brazil.
-I have a Master's degree in Computer Science and also, I'm working as a Data Scientist at [Insight Data Science Lab](https://insightlab.ufc.br/).
+I have a Master's degree in Computer Science and also, I'm working as a Data Scientist at [Observatório da Indústria do Ceará](https://www.observatorio.ind.br/).

 - 📈 I’m currently working with data analysis and data extraction
 - 🤖 I’m currently learning deep learning models and visualization techniques